 On December 10, 2015, we entered into a Memorandum of Understanding with the plaintiffs' representatives to settle the Class Action Litigation, as defined and detailed in "Item 8.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 19.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 18.
 Commitments and Contingencies" in this Report, for an aggregate settlement payment of \$23.5 million.
 This settlement payment was fully funded by insurance proceeds that were received in the first quarter of 2016 and disbursed from the escrow account, previously recorded as restricted cash, in the third quarter of 2016.

 On January 22, 2016, we entered into a stipulation of settlement with the plaintiffs in the shareholder derivative actions, as described in "Item 8.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 19.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 18.
 Commitments and Contingencies" in this Report, for an aggregate payment of \$3.0 million from our insurance proceeds that were received in the first quarter of 2016 and recorded in the escrow account.
 In October 2016, the court approved the settlement of the shareholder derivative actions for \$3.0 million, which included \$0.75 million awarded to plaintiffs' counsel.
 Upon the expiration of the appeals period, \$2.25 million was disbursed from the escrow account, previously recorded as restricted cash, in December 2016.
 The remaining restricted cash related to insurance proceeds of \$3.1 million was also released in December 2016.

 On May 1, 2017, the SEC announced that it had reached a final settlement with us, resolving the SEC's investigation, as detailed in "Item 8.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 19.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 18.
 Commitments and Contingencies" in this Report.
-In that connection, we have consented, without admitting or denying the SEC's findings, to the entry of an administrative order by the SEC directing that we cease and desist from committing or causing any violations of certain provisions of the federal securities laws and related SEC regulations.
+In connection therewith, we have consented, without admitting or denying the SEC's findings, to the entry of an administrative order by the SEC directing that we cease and desist from committing or causing any violations of certain provisions of the federal securities laws and related SEC regulations.
 The SEC's administrative order was entered on May 1, 2017.
 The SEC imposed a monetary penalty of \$3.0 million on us.
-In the first quarter ended March 31, 2017, we established a reserve in that amount for the potential settlement of this matter and recorded it as selling, general and administrative expense in the consolidated statements of operations for the three months ended March 31, 2017.
-The reserved monetary penalty of \$3.0 million was paid to the SEC during the second quarter of 2017.
+In the three months ended March 31, 2017, we established a reserve in that amount for the potential settlement of this matter and recorded it as selling, general and administrative expense in the consolidated statements of operations for the three months ended March 31, 2017.
+The reserved monetary penalty of \$3.0 million was paid to the SEC during the three months ended June 30, 2017.

-As a result of the Restatement, we have incurred substantial external accounting, legal and other related costs associated with the Restatement and certain litigation and other regulatory investigations and actions related thereto.
-We recorded Restatement related costs of \$10.3 million for the year ended December 31, 2017, which included tax assessment, and associated penalties of \$4.3 million, primarily related to non-income-based VAT transactions in the Restatement periods, compared to \$7.0 million for the year ended December 31, 2016.
+As a result of the Restatement, we incurred substantial external accounting, legal and other related costs associated with the Restatement and certain litigation and other regulatory investigations and actions related thereto.
+We recorded Restatement related costs of \$10.3 million for the year ended December 31, 2017, which included tax assessment, and associated penalties of \$4.3 million, primarily related to non-income-based VAT transactions in the Restatement periods, compared to \$7.0 million of Restatement related costs for the year ended December 31, 2016.
+For the three months March 31, 2018, the reversal of a \$0.8 million accrual related to certain legal fees, incurred in prior periods and reimbursed by insurers in the current quarter, was recorded as a Restatement related gain.